spinnaker/fiat/README.md

 Accounts are setup within Clouddriver and queried by Fiat for its configured `requiredGroupMembership` restrictions.

 ### Applications
 Applications are the combination of config metadata pulled from Front50 and server group names (e.g., application-stack-details).
-Application permissions sit beside application configuration in S3/Google Cloud Storage, and can contain permissions for single applications, or for a group of applications expressed as a prefix.
+Application permissions sit beside application configuration in S3/Google Cloud Storage.

+#### Application Prefixes
+In addition to storing application-level permissions, fiat stores application-prefix level permissions in Front50.
+Prefix permissions cover all applications whose names starts with the prefix.
 For example, prefix `abc*` covers all applications whose name starts with `abc`.

 Application permissions are calculated in an additive way when multiple entries cover the same application.
-For example, if we have three entries:
+For example, if we have two prefix entries:
 - `*`: That sets the `WRITE` permission to `group1` for all applications
-- `abc*`: That sets the `WRITE` permission to `group2` for applications starting with `abc`
+- `abc*`: That sets the `WRITE` permission to `group2` for applications starting with `abc` And one application entry:
 - `abcdefgh`: That sets the `WRITE` permission to `group3` for application `abcdefgh`

 Then application `abcdefgh` will have `WRITE` permission for groups `group1`, `group2` and `group3`

-#### Note about application prefixes and unknown applications:
+##### Note about application prefixes and unknown applications:
 In fiat, you could add a configuration specifying that you want to "allow access to unknown applications".
 However, note that this will be overridden if you provide a prefix entry `*`, because this covers all applications, meaning that there are no more unknown applications

 ### Service Accounts